Small Grant Program

 - Purpose: the grant should clearly address one of the five areas described above for eligible studies.

-- Principal investigator (PI) must be a member of the Orthopaedic Section, APTA.
+- Principal investigator (PI) must be a member of the Academy of Orthopaedic Physical Therapy, APTA.